 Background

-Renew DESIS License.
-The current International Space Station cooperative agreement with Teledyne Brown Engineering that provides data to the U.S. Government ends in August 2021.
+NASA continues to provide U.S. Government access to DESIS.
+Continued access to data from DESIS would be facilitated through renewal of an existing cooperative agreement with the data provider.
+The current ISS cooperative agreement with Teledyne Brown Engineering that provides data to the U.S. Government ends in February 2024.
 NASA and Teledyne Brown would need to renew this agreement to provide uninterrupted access to DESIS data across the U.S. Government.
+The renewed agreement would continue to provide U.S. Government scientific, non-commercial use of DESIS imagery with a resolution of 30 m, 1024 bands (at 400 km).

 Thematic Areas

-Disaster Response, Land Cover and Land Use, Solid Earth, Water
+Disaster Response, Earth Surface and Interior, Land Cover and Land Use Change, Water and Energy Cycle

 Relevant Link(s)